 Next up, you pour the vodka into the flasks over the candies.
 Stick a funnel (optional) into the neck of each flask, and pour your vodka down it.
 I filled mine to the top of the neck.

 As you can see, they start taking on the color of the vodka immediately, as it begins breaking down the candies.
-There’s no need to shake them or anything – just let them sit for about eight to twelve hours, and all the candy will dissolve completely with no mess, and nothing stuck to the glass.
+There’s no need to shake them – just let them sit for about eight to twelve hours, and all the candy will dissolve completely with no mess, and nothing stuck to the glass.
+I’ve also tried it with shaking, and it took the same amount of time.

 Related: Vodka Gummy Bears